Baltimore Misdemeanor Lawyer

 - Malicious destruction of property (vandalism) punishable according to the value of the damage done; under $1,000 worth of damage punishable by up to a year in jail and/or fines of up to $500; more than $1,000 punishable by up to three years in prison and/or fines of up to $2,500

 How Long Does a Misdemeanor Stay on Your Record?

-Depending on the specifics of the charge you face, your life could be seriously upended by extended jail time and hefty fines.
-Add to that a criminal record that could result in the loss of a professional license and make future employment, housing, and educational aid difficult or land you with immigration difficulties if you are a noncitizen, you need to fight back with a strong defense.
+Depending on the specifics of the charge, your life could be seriously upended by extended jail time and hefty fines.
+Add to that a criminal record that could result in the loss of a professional license and make future employment, housing, and educational aid difficult or land you with immigration difficulties if you are a non-citizen; you need to fight back with a strong defense.
 Our firm has the experience, skills, and determination to help you in such a crisis.
 Put experience and a strong track record of competence on your side.

 Contact T. Wray McCurdy, P.A. today to schedule a FREE consultation with our misdemeanor lawyer in Baltimore!